Waupaca, Wisconsin, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-The vast majority of adapters available are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. It's important that you find the right type.
+A lot of adapters currently sold are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Power bank for devices